 Welcome to the Salt Creek Dual Immersion Page!
 We value diversity, biculturalism and bilingualism, at our school, and we are proud to have a fantastic Spanish Dual Immersion Program.
 About 30% of our students are enrolled in our Dual Immersion Program, and we use the 90/10 model of instruction.
-Nineteen schools in the Chula Vista Elementary School District have Spanish Dual Immersion Programs, and we are proud to be one of them!
+Twenty one schools in the Chula Vista Elementary School District have Spanish Dual Immersion Programs, and we are proud to be one of them!
 Here are some frequently asked questions:

 How do I enroll?

 - The best time to enroll your child is in Kindergarten.
 When you register, please let office staff know that you are interested in the Dual Immersion Program and that you wish to participate in the lottery.
 Due to the popularity of this program and limited space, we select participants using a lottery system.
 Any students who do not get selected are put on a Waiting List.
 If you are enrolling your child in a grade other than Kindergarten, please make an appointment with the principal to discuss criteria for entering the program in first grade and up.

 How does the lottery work?
 How many Kindergarten classes do you open?

 - The number of spaces available depends on the amount of interest in the Dual Immersion Kindergarten program.
 The number of Kindergarten classes we open depends on the number of families interested in the program AND the number of English Learners that are native Spanish speakers are interested in the program.
 The Dual Immersion Guiding Principles outline that a minimum of 30% of students in a classroom must be Spanish speaking models for the program to be successful.
 Students learning Spanish need to have Spanish speaking peers to learn from and interact with.
 The sooner the school can determine the interest, the sooner we can determine if we will open up one, two, or three classrooms.
 Families are highly encouraged to register for Kindergarten on the first day of registration and indicate their interest in Dual Immersion.